 Are you familiar with Missouri’s Graduated Driver License (GDL) law?
 It is a three-step licensing process designed to help inexperienced teen drivers acquire the skills needed to be responsible drivers and make the road safer for all drivers.

 Motor vehicle crashes are the leading cause of death for teens.
-However, there are ways to help them become a safe driver and prevent or reduce these deaths and injuries.
+However, there are ways to help them become a safer driver and prevent or reduce these deaths and injuries.
 One way is to make sure your teen driver knows the risk factors and is aware of the eight danger zones (from the CDC) that can cause a teen driver to crash.

 Five of the greatest driving dangers for teen drivers to contend with are: driving impaired, not using a seat belt, distracted driving, speeding and driving with passengers in the vehicle.
 What do you see wrong in the picture above?